swax/NAISYS/README.md

 - NAISYS tries to be light, acting as a helpful proxy between the LLM and a real shell, most commands should pass right though to the shell
 - Debug Commands
   - `cost` - Prints the current total LLM cost
   - `context` - Prints the current context
   - `exit` - Exits NAISYS.
 If the LLM tries to use `exit`, it is directed to use `endsession` instead
   - `talk` - Communicate with the local agent to give hints or ask questions (the agent itself does not know about talk and is directed to use `comment` or `llmail` for communication)
 - Special Commands usable by the LLM as well as by the debug prompt
-  - `comment <notes>` - The LLM is directed to use this for 'thinking out loud' which avoid 'invalid command' errors
+  - `comment <notes>` - The LLM is directed to use this for 'thinking out loud' which avoids 'invalid command' errors
   - `endsession <notes>` - Clear the context and start a new session.
     - The LLM is directed to track it's context size and to end the session with a note before running over the context limit
   - `pause <seconds>` - Can be used by the debug agent or the LLM to pause execution indefinitely, or until a new message is received from another agent, or for a set number of seconds